yehiametwally55/Code-clone-detection-using-ZC3-LLM-model/README.md

 All the datasets (Atcoder, GPTClone-Bench, XLCost) we used are available and preprocessed.

-we added all the preprocessing programs we used to fix the data for the ZC3 model in the preprocessing folder.
+We added all the preprocessing programs we used to format the data for the ZC3 model in the preprocessing folder.

 # Dataset description
 Given a file dataset/train.jsonl: